wwzhang-study/scDETECT/README.md

 ## Getting started
-In the `scDETECT` package, we provide a toy simulated dataset that you can directly generate using the following code
+In the `scDETECT` package, we provide a toy simulated dataset that you can directly generate using the following code:

 ```R
 N <- 40